WordPress/gutenberg/packages/dataviews/README.md

 ### Operators

+Allowed operators for fields of type `enumeration`:

+- `equal`: whether an item is equal to a single value.
+- `notEqual`: whether an item is not equal to a single value.
-- `in`: operator to be used in filters for fields of type `enumeration`.
+- `in`: whether an item is in a list of values.
-- `notIn`: operator to be used in filters for fields of type `enumeration`.
+- `notIn`: whether an item is not in a list of values.

+By default, a field of type `enumeration` supports `in` and `notIn` operators — this is, it supports multiselection and negation.

 ## Contributing to this package